Skip to content

 MethodPathDescription

-GET/social/:provider/callbackReceives OAuth callbacks for Tier 1 tenants, stores code in Redis, redirects to originating tenant
+GET/social/:provider/callbackReceives OAuth callbacks for Tier 1 tenants; stores the code in Redis; redirects to the originating tenant

-• PKCE S256 — All five providers use PKCE with S256 challenge method on every authorization flow via the openid-client library.
+• PKCE S256 — Every authorization flow uses PKCE S256 via the openid-client library.

-• HMAC-signed state — Tier 1 flows sign the OAuth state parameter with HMAC (using security.secrets.hmac_secret).
+• HMAC-signed state — Tier 1 flows sign the state parameter with security.secrets.hmac_secret.
 The state includes tenant_id, a random nonce, and a timestamp.
-State tokens expire after 10 minutes.
+State expires after 10 minutes.

 • Redis ref (2-minute TTL) — The _ops gateway stores the authorization code in Redis with a 2-minute TTL.
-The originating tenant consumes it atomically via GETDEL (Redis 6.2+) to prevent replay attacks.
+The originating tenant consumes it atomically via GETDEL (Redis 6.2+) to prevent replay.

-• Session regeneration — After successful social login, the session is regenerated to prevent session fixation.
-All session data (tenant context, locale, OIDC context) is preserved.
+• Session regeneration — After successful social login the session is regenerated; tenant context, locale, and OIDC context are preserved.

-• Rate limiting — All social login routes are rate-limited to prevent brute-force and abuse.
+• Rate limiting — All social login routes are rate-limited.

-• Token encryption at rest — Provider tokens (access_token, refresh_token) are encrypted at rest using the ENCRYPTION_KEY.
+• Token encryption at rest — Provider access_token and refresh_token values are encrypted with ENCRYPTION_KEY.

 • CSRF protection — POST routes (password setup, contact info) validate CSRF tokens.